Zvi Bar: Political career

 Bar was elected mayor of Ramat Gan in 1989.
 He came to the Israeli public's attention, and garnered approval and support, because of his leadership and morale-building when Ramat Gan was subjected to Iraqi Scud missiles during the Desert Storm operation.
 Bar was re-elected as in four consecutive elections – in 1993, 1998, 2003, and 2008.
 His fourth term ended in 2013.

 Corruption case

 In 2004, Bar was questioned by police on allegations that he and mayor of neighboring Tel Aviv Ron Huldai engaged in corruption.
 In April 2011 the Ministry of Justice decided to indict Bar, along with five other real estate developers, for bribery and money laundering.
 In June 2015, Bar was sentenced to 5.5 years in prison.
 After an appeal of the verdict, his sentence was reduced to three years by the Israeli Supreme Court.
 Bar began serving his sentence at Maasiyahu Prison on February 1, 2017.
+President Reuven Rivlin subsequently commuted it to 15 months.
+In November 2017 he was released on parole after having served 10 months of his sentence.